 'We needed someone to calm the storms down and that is exactly what you did.
 Thank you so much for what you have done for us.'
-Parent
+Parent of clients with an identified need relating to mental health and wellbeing experienced improvement (compared to 87% in 2020).

 'From my initial contact with your service, you were non-judgmental.
-The tools you shared equipped me in supporting my children and that improved their relationship and things changed positively for them.
+The tools you shared equipped me in supporting my children and that improved their relationships and things changed positively for them.
 Your personality makes it easy for me to accept your support.
 I am grateful.'
 Parent